 Last month some friends and I took a road trip to Virginia Beach.
 We chose Virginia Beach because it was halfway between us and no one would have to fly.
 Since it was May, we didn’t plan for beach weather so it didn’t matter that our hotel was not on the beach.
 We were just looking for a relaxing place to spend time catching up with each other.
 The Founders Inn and Spa was just what we were looking for…

-The name of the hotel represents the Founding Fathers who drafted the Constitution.
+Apparently, the name of the Founder’s Inn represents the Founding Fathers who drafted the Constitution.
 The hotel definitely had a historic vibe between the architecture and the period furniture.
-We kept saying how the place felt “very Virginia” to us.
+As we walked around, we kept saying how the place felt “very Virginia” to us.

 As you can see, the gardens on the property were beautiful.
 It’s the perfect place to host an event.
 In fact, the first night we watched a large group taking prom pictures and the second night we witnessed a wedding.

 Since it wasn’t warm enough we didn’t swim in the pool but it looked like a great place to lounge with the family in the summer.

 And speaking of lounging, we loved these rocking chairs on the porch.
 Obviously, I must have a thing for hotels with rocking chairs.
 On our girls’ trip last year, we relaxed on colorful rocking chairs overlooking the water in Martha’s Vineyard.
 Let’s make rocking chairs a requirement for our next girls’ trip!

 Like I said, the hotel was furnished with period furniture…

 This was one of the lounge areas off the lobby.
 Throughout the hotel, there were plenty of common areas.

 At the end of our hallway, there was even a darling lounge…